gskielian/Tech-OnBoarding-Class/Cloud/Docker/README.md

 sudo docker images
 ```

-you might for exapmle see the following:
+you might for example see the following:

 ```sh
 REPOSITORY                TAG                 IMAGE ID            CREATED             SIZE